Up to date

 Have a look around your favorite community platform and you might come across open application calls.

-• Answer tech-support questions With many new people discovering the Godot Engine recently, the need for peer-to-peer tech-support has never been greater.
-See the Godot website for a list of official and user-supported Godot communities.
+• Answer tech-support questions With many new people discovering the Blazium Engine recently, the need for peer-to-peer tech-support has never been greater. ..
+See the Blazium Official Discord server for a list of official and user-supported Blazium communities.